 Our initial designs represented a best guess at what information fans truly needed.
 Reality always bats last, and tight timelines required ruthless prioritization of information, features, and elements.
 Incorporating ongoing feedback from the NPGL founders and their development partner (Carbon Five), we honed in on the specific area of the scoreboard called the delta bar that shows which team is in the lead, and by how much.
 And it turned out that being ruthless worked.

 The delta bar (seen above) became a prominent feature of the scoreboard.
 In Las Vegas, we watched fans use it as a tool to explain what was happening in the match, and this gave us a lot of valuable insight into the kinds of questions people were asking about the things happening in the match.
 Now we’re moving forward on a better understanding of what is working and what isn’t.

 Lesson 3: Communication and collaboration skills are vital to design’s success.

 This is an obvious one.
 What’s remarkable is simply how much collaboration has happened for a lean environment.
 When we started with the NPGL, we worked with a small group of visionary stakeholders.
 But the organization has grown fast.
 These days our designs are run by no less than 10 different groups of people -- the league itself, Carbon Five, 8 different team ownership groups, the TV graphics partner, and so on.

 In order to run fast and lean while getting buy-in from stakeholders and teammates, we’ve worked to anticipate and speak to the goals of each group, and tailor our communications to address these goals.

 Lesson 4: Design never stops.

-Moving forward from the Las Vegas tryout, we turned our attention to another facet of the NPGL fan experience, live-streaming functionality and the supporting information around that.
+Moving forward from the Las Vegas try out, we turned our attention to another facet of the NPGL fan experience, the live-streaming functionality.